rksm/js-console-consumers/README.md

 # js-console-consumers

 Wraps JavaScript's console object to notify "consumers" about log/warn/... calls.
+Also installs handlers for window error and unhandledrejection events and calls `consumer.error()` accordingly.

 ## Usage